Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Stability of unduloids in ( )

 \subsection{Class D: $n \geq 10$}

-In this class the area-volume curve of unduloid has only one cusp.
+In this class the area-volume curve of an unduloid has only one cusp.
 Both $H'(s)$ and $V'(s)$ have a simple zero.
-Taking into account the correspondence to the other classes, we denote the zeros as follow. \be V'(s_2) = H'(s_3) = 0, \;\;\; 0<s_2<s_3<1. \ee
+Taking into account the correspondence to the other classes, we denote the zeros as follows. \be V'(s_2) = H'(s_3) = 0, \;\;\; 0<s_2<s_3<1. \ee